Yiling-J/cacheme/README.md

     class Meta(cacheme.Node.Meta):
         version = "v1"
-        storage = "my-redis"
+        caches = [cacheme.Cache(storage="my-redis", ttl=None)]
         serializer = MsgPackSerializer()
 ```
-This simple example use a storage called "my-redis", which will be registered next step.
+This simple example use a cache storage called "my-redis", which will be registered next step.
 Also we use `MsgPackSerializer` here to dump and load data from redis.
 See [Cache Node] for more details.

 ## Register Storage